Cwecu/portfolio/index.md

 | 3     | Building Volume   | 0.1635  | 5,656.80      | −0.98%         |

 **Key Takeaways:**
-- **Building count** was the most accurate and interpretable metric for population estimation in Waco’s mixed-density environment.
+- **Building count** was the most accurate and interpretable metric for population estimation in Waco's mixed-density environment.
 - **Volume** was the weakest predictor due to the influence of non-residential or tall commercial buildings.
 - Results align with literature emphasizing building count and area as effective proxies in semi-urban contexts.